Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration/RHS_design.md

 **Expected**

 The user should be able to view the RHS of MS Teams sync plugin along with the `App bar` on the side on MM.
-After step 2, the user should be able to view the RHS of MS Teams sync plugin without the `App bar` on the side on MM.
+After step 2, the user should be able to view the RHS of MS Teams sync plugin on MM.